B-Maxwell/PlayScalaIntro/README.md

 View the log output:
 $ heroku logs --tail

-Add the following 2 lines in a new file called Procfile in the project dir.
-For a project named “play-scala-intro" (defined in build.sbt) this is the command to run it on some port.
-And note this app is deployable to Stage (sbt stage).
-web: target/universal/stage/bin/play-scala-intro -Dhttp.port=${PORT}
-console: target/universal/stage/bin/play-scala-intro -main scala.tools.nsc.MainGenericRunner -usejavacp
-“Download Heroku Toolbelt for..
-MAC OS” git push … etc. Once set up you can run many Heroku commands such as: heroku logs --tail heroku local etc.
+Once set up you can run many Heroku commands such as: heroku logs --tail heroku local etc.